thomcleary/advent-of-code/2015/README.md

 [Advent of Code - 2015](https://adventofcode.com/2015)

+**NOTE:** Doing 2024 in C, will redo this year in a different language in future...

 | Day | Challenge                              | Stars  |
 | :-: | -------------------------------------- | :----: |
 |  1  | Not Quite Lisp                         | ⭐️⭐️ |